We provide staged financial support matched to your project’s development needs, from market validation through to proof of concept.

 Eligible costs include researcher costs, consumables and certain equipment costs, participant expenses for studies etc. We fund activity directly supporting project objectives.
 Detailed cost guidance is provided within the application pack.

-We hold two funding calls per year, running between Feb – May, and Sept – Nov.
-All applicants are required to complete a short Intention to Submit form by the published deadline.
-This step is in place to streamline the application review process and support early engagement.
-After submission of your initial Intention to Submit, you’ll receive a grant code and invitation to submit a full application by the given deadline.
+All applicants are required to complete a short Intention to Submit form by 16 March, to streamline the application review process and support early engagement.
+You’ll receive an application reference number in response to your completed Intention to Submit form.
+This enables you to submit your full application by 5pm on 17 April.
 Our expert panel reviews applications and provides detailed feedback.
-Decisions are usually communicated within 6 weeks of the application deadline.
+Decisions are usually communicated within around 8 weeks of the application deadline.

 Previous or concurrent funding doesn’t automatically exclude your project.
 Each application is assessed on its own merits.
 If you’ve received other support, clearly explain how Yorkshire MedTech funding would add value and advance your project beyond existing achievements.
 Many successful applicants will leverage multiple funding sources to accelerate development.